 What do melanomas look like?

-Seventy-five percent of melanomas begin as a new spot, though some arise from a mole.
+More than half of melanomas begin as a new spot and the remainder, arise from a pre-existing mole.
 They begin as a flat, light brown to black spot that looks like a mole.
 However, melanomas, unlike moles, will grow progressively larger at a rate that will often be detected over a few months.
 As they enlarge, changes in shape and colour also progress so that the spot becomes increasingly irregular in shape or variable in colour (Figure 1 and 2).

-Another exception is a nodular melanoma, which has no flat phase and presents as a lump from the outset (Figures 4 and 5).
+Another exception is nodular melanoma, which has no flat phase and presents as raised from the outset (Figures 4 and 5) and are also most often red in colour.
 These may bleed repeatedly especially if they are knocked or bumped.